vishruthb/notes/content/Computer Systems/Operating Systems/🔗 Semaphores.md

 **Binary Semaphore**
 - Represents access to a single resource
 - Guarantees mutual exclusion to a critical section
-- Behaves like a lock
+- Behaves like a lock/mutex

 **Counting Semaphore**
 - Represents a resource with many units available